4next-re/analysis/pure_basic_640/README.md

-# PureBasic FLIRT Signatures for IDA Pro — Demonstration
+# PureBasic FLIRT Signatures for Hex-Rays IDA — Demonstration

 ![IDA FLIRT Signature for PureBasic](./assets/IDA%20FLIRT%20Signature%20for%20PureBasic.png)

-What an [IDA Pro](https://hex-rays.com/ida-pro/) FLIRT signature does to a binary compiled with **PureBasic** (Windows, PE x86/x64): it lets the disassembler recognize and label the statically-linked runtime functions automatically, so the author's own code stops being lost in a sea of anonymous library routines.
+What an [Hex/Rays IDA](https://hex-rays.com/ida-pro/) FLIRT signature does to a binary compiled with **PureBasic** (Windows, PE x86/x64): it lets the disassembler recognize and label the statically-linked runtime functions automatically, so the author's own code stops being lost in a sea of anonymous library routines.

 This repo is a **demonstration**, built around a small crackme I wrote and compiled myself.
 It is not a guide to generating the signature.